Luit/buf/docs/buf-build.md

 ---
-id: buf-buil
+id: buf-build
-title: buf buil
+title: buf build
+sidebar_position: -49
 ---
-## buf build

 Build all Protobuf files from the specified input and output a Buf image.

 ### Synopsis